ornao/pp2main/README.md

 ### Site Owner

-11. I want user to easily understnad how to play game
+11. I want user to easily understand how to play game
 12. I want quiz be resposnsive on different devices
 13. I want a 404 page to show in case of broken link
 14. I want user to be able to challenge themselves through different difficulty levels
-15. I want user to contact me with feedback on how they found the game and how to improve

 ## Design